rwash/rwash.github.io/news/_posts/2017-07-18-impact-finalist.md

 ---
 layout: news
 title: SOUPS Impact award finalist
-short: <span class="label label-primary">New</span> My "Folk Models of Home Computer Security" paper was selected as a finalist for the SOUPS Impact Award!
+short: My "Folk Models of Home Computer Security" paper was selected as a finalist for the SOUPS Impact Award!
 link: true
 ---